Terms of Service

 In the event of an eligible data breach (as defined in Part IIIC of the Privacy Act 1988 (Cth)) affecting personal information held by us in connection with the Platform, we will:

-2. Assess the breach in accordance with the Notifiable Data Breaches (NDB) scheme and cooperate with you in determining whether notification to affected individuals and the Office of the Australian Information Commissioner (OAIC) is required.
+2. Assess the breach in accordance with the Notifiable Data Breaches (NDB) scheme as soon as practicable, and in any event within 30 days, and cooperate with you in determining whether notification to affected individuals and the Office of the Australian Information Commissioner (OAIC) is required.

 3. Take reasonable steps to contain the breach and mitigate any resulting harm.